Incremental Stability and Performance Analysis of Discrete-Time Nonlinear Systems using the LPV Framework: Convex Analysis using the LPV Framework

-\end{pf} The resulting analysis condition for incremental (Q,S,R)-dissipativity using the LPV framework in Theorem \ref{thm:incrdissipLPV} is equivalent with the standard (Q,S,R)-dissipativity check for DT LPV systems, see e.g. the \dltwo-gain results in \cite{Apkarian1995,DeOliveira2002}.
-Hence, as aforementioned, all of the techniques to reduce the evaluation of an infinite set of LMIs to only checking a finite set of LMIs from the LPV framework can be used.
+\end{pf} The resulting condition that needs to be checked for incremental (Q,S,R)-dissipativity using the LPV framework in Theorem \ref{thm:incrdissipLPV} is similar to the condition that needs to be checked for standard (Q,S,R)-dissipativity of DT LPV systems, see e.g. the \dltwo-gain results in \cite{Apkarian1995,DeOliveira2002}.
+Note however the proposed incremental dissipativity analysis uses an LPV embedding of the differential form \eqref{eq:difform}, while standard dissipativity analysis uses an LPV embedding of the primal form \eqref{eq:nl}.
+As the proposed analysis results for incremental (Q,S,R)-dissipativity can be casted a standard (Q,S,R)-dissipativity analysis problem of an LPV system, all of the techniques to reduce the evaluation of an infinite set of LMIs to only checking a finite set of LMIs from the LPV framework can be used.
 Often for this, $A,\,\dots,\,D$ are needed to be restricted to an affine function in the embedding \eqref{eq:lpvdiff}.
 The most common techniques are polytopic, multiplier or gridding-based approaches, see \cite{Hoffmann2015} for an overview.
-Although the same tools can be used for for checking incremental dissipativity and `standard' dissipativity of nonlinear systems using the LPV framework, we would like to stress that the underlying dissipativity and stability concepts are very different.
+Although the same tools from the LPV framework can be used for checking incremental dissipativity and `standard' dissipativity of nonlinear systems, we would like to stress that the underlying dissipativity and stability concepts are very different.
 Namely, using the incremental dissipativity tools developed in this paper, global stability and performance guarantees can be given for the nonlinear system, while standard dissipativity tools can only provide performance and stability analysis with respect to single equilibrium point, often the origin of the state-space representation of the nonlinear system.